dracor-org/epdracor/README.md

 ## Corpus selection

 The tally of dramatic works in the Early Print corpus, as provided by its editors, amounted to 853 texts.
-In this initial phase, we set aside the 363 texts that lack `<who-tags>` in the original markup.
+In this initial phase, we set aside the 363 texts that lack speaker identification with `<who>` attributes in the original markup.
 From the remaining texts, we proceed to filter out 73 items which:
 - are not dramatic texts, but rather poems (like Shakespeare's *[The Rape of Lucrece](https://texts.earlyprint.org/works/A12040))*, court entertainments, or masques (like Dekker's *[Arches of Triumph](https://texts.earlyprint.org/works/A02732)*)
-- are collections of multiple plays (like [this](https://texts.earlyprint.org/works/A04632_00))
+- are collections of multiple plays (like Ben Johnson's *[Complete Works](https://texts.earlyprint.org/works/A04632_00)*)
 - are section of plays (like [this](https://texts.earlyprint.org/works/A20062)) or incomplete The remaining 433 plays constitute the first version of EPDraCor.